Ultimate Guide to A Proper Recce Rifle Setup

 A Recce rifle is genuinely a “do-anything” style of AR that is at home hunting medium game in the field, running and gunning on a 3-gun competition course, for carrying while on an over-the-horizon patrol, responding to an active shooter, or securing the perimeter in the zombie apocalypse.

 Keep to the mantra of being compact (no longer than an 18-inch barrel, no outsized PRS-style stocks), high-quality (good trigger– LaRue Tactical’s MBT-2S is only $80—optics, and upper), and rugged (no Wish.com/eBay mounts or questionable accessories) then the 500-yard sweet spot with a 5.56-fed AR is well within grasp.
+Of course, a reliable weapon light is essential for effective engagement in various lighting conditions, particularly in military and tactical scenarios.

 Build your own